It is more often that for short term tenancy landlords in Cardiff commonly do not have the tenancy agreement signed.

 Denbigh Franks can advise you regarding what to do if you are considering serving Notice of Seeking Possession.

-No tenant in Cardiff/Caerdydd, Chatham, or Merthyr Tydfil will be happy to receive an eviction notice and can often find reasons why they believe the eviction is not fair, or there is something wrong with the property in Cardiff.
+It is obvious the tenants in Merthyr Tydfil, Chatham, or Cardiff/Caerdydd are not going to be happy receiving an eviction notice and can most of the time find reasons why they don't believe the Cardiff eviction is fair, or where they believe there is something wrong with the premise.

 Based in Cardiff, working nationwide